-11.1 The Council will decide whether the DHP should be paid to the tenant, the landlord or a third party.

-- 11.2 The payment will be made within 5 days of the award being assessed once all the information is received. - 11.3 The Council will give priority to assessing an award for a Damage Deposit.
+- 11.1 The Council will decide whether the DHP should be paid to the tenant, the landlord or a third party. - 11.2 The payment will be made within 5 days of the award being notified. - 11.3 The Council will give priority to assessing an award for a Damage Deposit.